$\textit{Kilonova Seekers}$: the GOTO project for real-time citizen science in time-domain astrophysics: Scientific Highlights

 Through analysis of the validation dataset, and binary classification labels from volunteers, we can assess both the cohort and individual performance of volunteers in a real-world setting.
 To ensure low sampling noise in our estimations of precision, we only consider volunteers who have completed 100 validation subjects or more, yielding noise of O(1\%).
 We suspect the validation set size is sufficient to mitigate data-driven scatter in metrics.

 As shown in \fref{fig:recallprecision}, we plot the precision ($PR$) and recall ($RC$) for each volunteer evaluated on the hand-labelled validation dataset.

-where $TP$ is the number of real transients correctly labelled as such by the volunteer, $FP$ is the number of real transients incorrectly labelled, and $FN$ is the number of real transients labelled as bogus.
+where $TP$ is the number of real transients correctly labelled as such by the volunteer, $FP$ is the number of bogus transients incorrectly labelled as real, and $FN$ is the number of real transients labelled as bogus.
 The $F1$ score is a convenient metric derived as the harmonic mean of these quantities, given as

 where the precision and recall are defined as above.
 The volunteers broadly perform well on the validation dataset, achieving a median (class-weighted, 1$\sigma$ uncertainty) F1 score of $78^{+13}_{-35}\%$ and lie in a cluster in the upper right quadrant (precision and recall above 50\%). and represents a class-balanced accuracy, weighting precision and recall equally.